BioinformaticsDataPracticum2025/open-chromatin-analysis/setup/SCRIPTS.md

 # Scripts Documentation

 This document provides detailed usage information for the scripts.
 Steps 1 and 4 are not included.
-Step 1 entails manual inspection of QC reports, while Step 4 is done using the [GREAT web tool](http://great.stanford.edu/public/html/).
+Step 1 entails manual inspection of QC reports from the [ENCODE ATAC-seq pipeline](https://github.com/ENCODE-DCC/atac-seq-pipeline/tree/master), while Step 4 is done using the [GREAT web tool](http://great.stanford.edu/public/html/).

 ---